 GoPro is strongly committed to good corporate governance practices.
 These practices provide an important framework within which our board of directors and management can pursue our strategic objectives for the benefit of our stockholders.
 Our board of directors has adopted Corporate Governance Guidelines ("Corporate Governance Guidelines") that set forth the role of our board of directors, director independence standards, board structure and functions, director selection considerations, and other governance policies.
 In addition, our board of directors has adopted written charters for its standing committees (audit, compensation and leadership, and nominating and governance), as well as a Code of Business Conduct and Ethics that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 Our board of directors generally reviews each of the Corporate Governance Guidelines, the committee charters, and the Code of Business Conduct and Ethics annually and implements changes as appropriate.
-The Corporate Governance Guidelines, the committee charters, and the Code of Business Conduct and Ethics, are all available on our Investor Relations website in the "Corporate Governance" section.
+The Corporate Governance Guidelines, the committee charters, and the Code of Business Conduct and Ethics, and any waivers or amendments to the Code of Business Conduct and Ethics, are all available on our Investor Relations website in the "Corporate Governance" section.